 The plaintiff must prove that they used the drug in a way that the manufacturer could reasonably anticipate, which is different from requiring that the plaintiff use the drug in accordance with label directions.
 If it is reasonable to assume that a patient might use the drug in another way, by taking repeat doses more frequently than the label recommends, for example, a manufacturer could possibly be liable even if the patient did not follow package directions.

-Negligence in Drug Injury Cases
+How is Negligence Established in Drug Injury Cases?

 When someone fails in an obligation and that failure results in an injury to another, the person who breached a duty is negligent.
 The person who is injured because of someone else’s negligence could make a claim for damages against the negligent person.